The Hunt (1/5)

 “There’s a clearing up ahead.”

-The dense foliage posed no obstacle, as the smaller plants were quickly brushed aside and the thick, mossy vines were sliced and trampled.
+The dense foliage posed no obstacle, as the smaller plants were quickly brushed aside and the thick, mossy vines were cleaved and trampled.

 “We’re close now, boys.”